Paternity Disputes And Legitimization Attorney In Lithonia, Georgia

 Attorney Banks-Ware is dedicated to offering comprehensive legal services and strong representation in matters of divorce, paternity, and child custody.
 As your legal counsel, she can advise and guide you through the decision-making process of establishing paternity.
 Whether you are a father who wants custody rights or a mother who wants to implement support and a parenting plan, Noreen Banks-Ware will work diligently with all parties involved to negotiate a fair parenting agreement.

-Call E.N.
-Banks-Ware Law Firm LLC today to schedule a one-on-one case assessment with an experienced Georgia paternity dispute attorney.
-Attorney Banks-Ware can protect you and your family’s rights, and offer you the detailed guidance and advocacy you need to establish or dispute paternity.
+Call our team at E.N.
+Banks-Ware Law Firm, LLC, today at 770-679-2617 to schedule a one-on-one case assessment with our experienced Georgia paternity dispute attorney, E. Noreen Banks-Ware.
+She can protect you and your family’s rights and offer you the detailed guidance and advocacy you need to establish or dispute paternity.
 She is proud to serve clients across Lithonia, Decatur, Conyers, Covington, and McDonough, Georgia.